-Lori Gruen is Professor of Philosophy, Feminist, Gender, and Sexuality Studies, and Environmental Studies at Wesleyan University where she also coordinates Wesleyan Animal Studies.
+Lori Gruen is the William Griffin Professor of Philosophy and Professor of Feminist, Gender, and Sexuality Studies, and Environmental Studies at Wesleyan University where she also coordinates Wesleyan Animal Studies.
 Her work lies at the intersection of ethical theory and practice, with a particular focus on issues that impact those often overlooked in traditional ethical investigations, e.g. women, people of color, non-human animals.
-She has been involved in animal issues as a writer, teacher, and activist for over 25 years.
-She is the author, most recently, of the book Ethics and Animals.
+She has published extensively on topics in animal ethics, ecofeminism, and practical ethics more broadly and is currently thinking about intersections of race, gender, and species and, as always, about chimpanzees.

 In Entangled Empathy, scholar and activist Lori Gruen argues that rather than focusing on animal rights, we ought to work to make our relationships with animals right by empathetically responding to their needs, interests, desires, vulnerabilities, hopes, and unique perspectives.

 Ecofeminism: Feminist Intersections with Other Animals and the Earth brings together leading feminist scholars and activists as well as new voices to addresses the various ways that sexism, heteronormativity, racism, colonialism, and ableism are informed by and support speciesism.

 Though conditions of captivity vary widely for humans and for other animals, there are common ethical themes that imprisonment raises, including the value of liberty, the nature of autonomy, the meaning of dignity, and the impact of routine confinement on physical and psychological well-being.

 Ethics and Animals is a compelling introduction to animal ethics.
 Through compassionately reasoned arguments and provocative case studies, the book encourages readers to reflect empathetically on our relationships with other animals.